How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 Now that we have dealt with the missing values, let's continue processing the points.

 Place an AttributeValidator on the canvas and connect it to the GeometryFilter.
 Open its properties and select PostalCode for the Attribute to Validate.
 The validation rule is that PostalCode MUST have a value.
-Also, validate that some of the string fields have string values and that the numeric fields have numeric values.
+Also, verify that some string fields contain string values and that numeric fields contain numeric values.

 ex2-p2-s4.png